happybirds/star_wars_react/README.md

-# star-db
+# star-war-react
-The project is a React app to display information about Star Wars using the swapi.dev API
+Using swapi.dev API to display information about Star Wars

 ## Technologies
 * React Redux & Hooks